ddileep01/khaana-webapp/README.md

-# Khaana - Online Food Ordering App
+# Khaana - Online Food Ordering Web App

 ![Khaana Logo](./images/logo.png)

 Khaana is a web-based platform that allows users to browse a variety of restaurants, select dishes, and place orders for delivery or pickup.
-This app provides a seamless experience for food enthusiasts to satisfy their cravings from the comfort of their homes.
+This web app provides a seamless experience for food enthusiasts to satisfy their cravings from the comfort of their homes.

 ## Table of Contents